Artica2012/VirtualGM/README.md

  - **/char edit** - Edit a PC or NPC
    - Edit the max hp and/or initiative string of a character you control
  - **/char copy** - Copies a character or NPC including any system specific stats.
 Does not copy and conditions or counters.
 Will roll a new initiative if initiative is active.
+ - **/char delete** - Deletes an NPC.
+Locked to the GM and the owner of the NPC
+ - **/char sheet** - Shows a simplified character sheet for the character, including any system specific stats, conditions and counters
  - **/i manage** - Mange Initiative (GM Restricted)
    - _start_ - Starts Initiative
    - _stop_ - Stops Initiative